Increase Melatonin Naturally: Tips for Improving Your Sleep

 Sleep Cooler at Night

-While everyone has a slightly different optimal sleep temperature, we recommend setting your thermostat somewhere in that range until you find the best temperature.
+While everyone has a slightly different optimal sleep temperature, we recommend setting your thermostat somewhere in the range mentioned above until you find the best temperature to allow you to drift off to sleep.

 Know when to lighten up and when to “go dark.”
 It's best to get as much exposure to bright light as possible during the day -- in the evening, it's the other way around, so keep your sleep environment as dark as possible.